Probate Q&A Series

 • Serve a written demand on the heir, stating the amount owed and giving a reasonable deadline for repayment.

-• Ask the bankruptcy court for relief from the automatic stay to continue probate collection efforts, if necessary.
+• Ask the bankruptcy court for relief from the automatic stay to continue collection efforts, if necessary.

 By combining state probate remedies with federal bankruptcy procedures, the executor preserves estate assets and ensures equitable treatment of all beneficiaries.